 2.6 Bases for denying application.
 An application may be denied for the following reasons:

-2.6.4 Other bases for denial.
-Such other reasons as may be compelling and in the interests of the Library and its patrons, in the judgment of the Trustees.
+- Other bases for denial.
+Such other reasons may be compelling in the interests of the Library and its patrons, and in the judgment of the Trustees.
 Applicant shall, however, be given the opportunity to be present at a meeting of the Library Board of Trustees at which the application shall be the subject of deliberation and to present any arguments in support of the application.

 III.
 Scheduling Preferences

-B: Official government (federal, state and local) agencies, boards committees and Teaneck public school groups
+- Official government (federal, state and local) agencies, boards committees and Teaneck public school groups.

-C: Local branches of clubs, of federal or state, charitable, civic, political organization and religious groups.
+- Local branches of clubs, of federal or state, charitable, and religious groups.

-D: Local lodges or chapters or national fraternal organizations in addition to county organizations or social groups having a proportionate share of Teaneck residents as members, may be permitted to use the rooms, if available.
+- Local lodges or chapters or national fraternal organizations, in addition to county organizations or social groups having a 51% proportionate share of Teaneck residents as members, may be permitted to use the rooms, if available.

 4.1 Custodial fee.
-All event sponsors shall pay a custodial fee of $25.00, payable at the time of application.
-Groups in Priority A and B under Preference are exempt from the fee.
+All event sponsors shall pay a custodial fee of $50.00, payable at the time of application.
+Groups in Priority 1 and 2 under Preferences are exempt from the fee.

 4.3 Mode of payment.
-Custodial fees described in 4.1 must be paid by check, payable to the Township of Teaneck, and must be received no later than ten (10) calendar days prior to planned usage (other than late use/overtime custodial fees, which shall be paid as above set forth).
+Custodial fees and Rental Fees described in 4.1 and 4.2 must be paid by check, payable to the Township of Teaneck, and must be received no later than ten (10) calendar days prior to planned usage.
 Failure to receive full payment, in advance, of those fees payable in advance, automatically nullifies the application.

 4.4 No other form of remuneration to be paid to staff.
-Organizations using the Auditorium are not permitted to compensate any member of the Library staff for any services, with the exception of the custodial charges set forth in para.
-4.1 and para.
-4.2 above.
+Organizations using the Auditorium are not permitted to compensate any member of the Library staff for any services.